sticknet/stick-protocol/README.md

 The Stick protocol benefits from the security features of the <a href="https://signal.org/docs/">Signal protocol<a/>, and adds the following new features, or as summarized in <a href="https://omarbasem.com/PDFs/StickProtocolPoster.pdf">this diagram</a>:

-1. <b>Re-establishable</b>: A user will be able to securely re-establish their encryption sessions when re-installing the application, or installing on a new device
+1. <b>♻️ Re-establishable</b>: A user will be able to securely re-establish their encryption sessions when re-installing the application, or installing on a new device

-2. <b>Multi Device</b>: Stick protocol provides end-to-end encryption for all of a user's devices.
+2. <b>📱💻 Multi Device</b>: Stick protocol provides end-to-end encryption for all of a user's devices.

-3. <b>Perfect forward & backward secrecy for sharing sender keys</b>: provided by multiple pairwise sessions
+3. <b>🔐 Perfect forward & backward secrecy for sharing sender keys</b>: provided by multiple pairwise sessions

-4. <b>Many-to-many backward secrecy</b>: sticky sessions provides backward secrecy for group communications every a maximum of N Encryptions.
+4. <b>🔗 Many-to-many backward secrecy</b>: sticky sessions provides backward secrecy for group communications every a maximum of N Encryptions.

-5. <b>Identity Keys self-healing</b>: A user's identity key refreshes every while to mitigate the effect of an identity key compromise
+5. <b>💖 Identity Keys self-healing</b>: A user's identity key refreshes every while to mitigate the effect of an identity key compromise

-6. <b>Double-Hashing</b>: for complete hiding of the user's password, even from the service provider at login
+6. <b>🛡️ Double-Hashing</b>: for complete hiding of the user's password, even from the service provider at login

 ## Technical Documentation